 With the majority of the city’s main sights clustered on the banks of the Douro in Ribeira or drifting up the hills alongside the funicular railway into Sé and Baixa, it’s difficult to argue against staying in one of these areas encompassing the bounds of the city’s World Heritage Site.
 That said, trendy Masserelos slightly further west is a hive of contemporary galleries and artists workshops, while Foz is the obvious location of choice for anyone looking to spend a chunk of their time on the beach.
 Check out our guide to where to stay in Porto of our full curated selection of hotels in Porto.

 Porto is a destination which should be included on any Portugal trip.
-Whilst it could be a destination of its own for a weekend trip, two days in Porto is the ideal amount of time to really experience this city.
+While it could be its own weekend trip, 2 days in Porto is the ideal amount of time.
 Porto is a great base for exploring Northern Portugal, and a city which should not be missed.